Meet the Team

 Dr. Sarah Leighton

 Dr. Sarah Leighton has been with the OHAIRE Lab since 2021, and worked for Canine Companions from 2010-2021.
 She earned her PhD in Psychology from the University of Arizona in 2025.
-She’s a certified Service Dog Instructor and has experience training and placing service dogs with veterans with PTSD.
-Outside of work Sarah loves rock climbing, travel, and spending time with her husband Adam.
-She volunteers for Canine Companions as an instructor for the prison puppy raising probram at the federal prison in Tucson, and as a puppy raiser for future service dog Rohan.
+She’s a certified Service Dog Instructor who has personally trained over 100 dogs towards service dog partnership, including with veterans with PTSD.
+She currently volunteers her time to teach future service dog training classes at the federal prison in Tucson, and is a three-time puppy raiser herself.